 Maybe they did not have something like EPF back then but some small saving plans should be devised just in case the sons decide to “abandon ship” at the last moment.

 In some good Tamil movies, this is known as Plan B. Maybe this is why the story starts when the father is in his last day of working.

-Gosh, the same trend is used by the Tamil serials to torture the viewers – when good story fails; they resort to crying session to cover the time.
+Gosh, the same trend is used by the Tamil serials to torture the viewers – when the good story fails; they resort to the crying session to cover the time.